Plain English

 Commodity Cycle

-A commodity cycle is the pattern of price ups and downs that raw materials—like oil, copper, or wheat—go through over ti…
+A commodity cycle is the repeating pattern of price ups and downs for raw materials like oil, metals, or agricultural pr…

 CPI (Consumer Price Index)